 This protocol offers clear guidance to staff working with people who exhibit hoarding behaviors.
 It sets out a framework for multi-agency partners to work together, using an outcome focused, solution based model.
 This protocol has been developed in partnership with a range of statutory and non-statutory partners across Cambridgeshire and Peterborough.

 The Care Act 2014 recognises hoarding as one of the manifestations of self-neglect and requires all public bodies to safeguard people at risk.
 To deal with the risks effectively requires a collaborative and integrated approach between agencies.

-This protocol aims therefore to ensure this collaborative approach through coordinated multi-agency partnership working with people who exhibit hoarding behaviours, in a way that is meaningful to the person who has hoarding behaviours and their families and in a way that reduces duplication of effort for the agencies involved.
-The protocol aims to facilitate positive and sustainable outcomes for people who demonstrate hoarding behaviour, by involving them in the process of managing their behaviour at all stages.
+This protocol aims therefore to ensure this collaborative approach through coordinated multi agency partnership working with people who exhibit hoarding behaviors, in a way that is meaningful to the person who has hoarding behaviors and their families and in a way that reduces duplication of effort for the agencies involved.
+The protocol aims to facilitate positive and sustainable outcomes for people who demonstrate hoarding behavior, by involving them in the process of managing their behavior at all stages.

 It is recognised that people who display hoarding behaviour are at high risk of injury or death as a result of a fire.
 Cambridgeshire Fire and Rescue Service (CFRS) emergency call data analysis shows that this is the case, with fire fatalities across the County during and a growing number of serious injuries in recent years.
 National research supports these findings (Fire Statistics Monitoring by the Department of Community and Local Government).

 The risk of a fire starting is increased due to combustible materials being stored close to, or in contact with heat sources such as light fittings, smoking materials cookers and heaters, and when electrical appliances are permanently plugged in and switched on under several layers of clutter.